private-octopus/c4/doc/c4-design.md

 max RTT, because all competing flows see the same max RTT value.
 The slowdown mechanism is thus not necessary.

-Removing the need for a slwdown mechanism allows for a simpler protocol, better suited to real time communications.
+Removing the need for a slowdown mechanism allows for a simpler protocol, better suited to real time communications.

 # React quickly to changing network conditions {#congestion}